-Title: Producing s ecialised plaster finishes in the workplace Learning outcomes The learner will be able to: Assessment criteria The learner can: 7 Comply with the given contract information to produce specialised plaste finishes to the required 7.1 Demonstrate the following work skills when producing specialised plaster finishes. measuring, marking out, applying and finishing. specification.
-7.2 Use and maintain hand tools, portable power tools and ancillary equipment.
-7.3 Inspect and prepare backgrounds, mix materials and produce one of the following specialist plaster finishes to given working instructions: terrazzo mosaic scagliola polished micro cement 7.4 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: inspect and prepare backgrounds mix materials prepare and apply plaster to produce terrazzo, mosaic, scagliola, micro cement and polished plaster finishes recognise and determine when specialist skills and knowledge are required and report accordingly understand specific requirements for structures of special interest, traditional build (pre 1919) and historical significance use hand tools, portable power tools and ancillary equipment work at height use access equipment/working platforms 7.5 Describe the needs of other occupations and how to effectively communicate within a team when producing specialised plaster finishes.
+Title: Producing spe cialised plaster finishes in the workplace Learning outcome The learner will be a sment criteria arner can: contract infor contract information to produce specialised plaster Demonstrate the following work skills when producing specialised plaster finishes. - measuring, marking out, applying and finishing. specification. required 7.2 Use and maintain hand tools, portable power tools and ancillary equipment.
+Inspect and prepare backgrounds, mix materials and produce one of the following specialist plaster finishes to given working instructions: terrazzo mosaic scagliola polished micro cement 7.4 Describe how to apply safe and healthy work practices, follow procedures, report problems and establish the authority needed to rectify them, to: inspect and prepare backgrounds mix materials prepare and apply plaster to produce terrazzo, mosaic, scagliola, micro cement and polished plaster finishes recognise and determine when specialist skills and knowledge are required and report accordingly understand specific requirements for structures of special interest, traditional build (pre 1919) and historical significance use hand tools, portable power tools and ancillary equipment work at height use access equipment/working platforms 7.5 Describe the needs of other occupations and how to effectively communicate within a team when producing specialised plaster finishes.
 7.6 Describe how to maintain the tools and equipment used when producing specialised plaster finishes.

-Title: Producing specialised plaster finishes in the workplace Additional information about this unit Assessment Guida ance This unit must be assessed in a work environment and in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
+Title: Producing specialised plaster finishes in the workplace Additional inform Additional information about this unit Assessment Guida ance This unit must be assessed in a work environment and in accordance with the ConstructionSkills' Consolidated Assessment Strategy for Construction and the Built Environment.
 Assessors for this unit must have verifiable, current industry experience and a sufficient depth of occupational expertise and knowledge, and must use a combination of assessment methods as defined in the Consolidated Assessment Strategy.
 Workplace evidence of skills cannot be simulated.
 This unit must be assessed against the endorsements detailed within the relevant NVQ structure.
-ProQual Level 3 NVQ Diploma in Plastering (Construction) One of the following endorsements required: Terrazzo Mosaic Scagliola Polished Micro cement Sector Subject Areas 5.2 Building and Construction Availability for use Shared unit Unit guided learning hours 97
+ProQual Level 3 NVQ Diploma in Plastering (Construction) One of the following endorsements required: Terrazzo Mosaic Scagliola Polished Micro cement Sector Subject Are eas 5.2 Building and Construction Availability for use 2 Shared unit Unit guided learning hours 97